 One of the best parts about Barcelona is that it’s right on the shores of the Mediterranean – so why not take advantage of that and enjoy a boat party in the city?

-Stoke Travel organizes boat parties that have earned a legendary reputation, with a mix of great DJs, unbeatable views, and plenty of booze to boot.
+Stoke Travel organizes boat parties that have earned a legendary reputation, with a mix of great DJs, unbeatable views, and with a drink in your hand to boot.

 5. City Hall (don’t get confused)